-- Schedule during an activity chapter meeting and not during a business or formal chapter meeting when votes are needed. - Do not make announcements during a meeting where a DG Dialogue is scheduled.
-Instead, hand out, send via email or project announcements prior to the program. - Ensure the focus of the meeting is the program, not group business or announcements. - If attending an event on campus or in your community, no need to hold a chapter meeting during the same week.
+- Schedule in place of chapter meeting; do not schedule the programs in addition to chapter meeting. - Do not schedule when chapter votes are needed. - Hand out chapter announcements, send via email or project them prior to the program. - Ensure the focus of the meeting is the program, not chapter business or announcements. - If you must do chapter business at a DG Dialogues meeting, conduct the DG Dialogues program first and then conclude the meeting with chapter business.